Shipping Mining Process Equipment Shelters: A UK Guide

 Delivery and Unloading

-Arrange specialised equipment for OOG unloading.
-Standard unloading procedures are sufficient for FCL and LCL shipments.
+Arrange for specialised equipment to unload OOG shipments safely and efficiently.
+Standard unloading procedures are generally adequate for FCL and LCL shipments.